kassonlab/gmxapi/docs/index.rst

   Terminology conventions:

   "User stories" are very concise expression of features from a user's perspective, as favored in Agile development.
 We can use this format as a uniform way to transcribe feature requests and, in the absence of a Scrum system, express them in the User Guide.
-When implemented, the user story becomes a link to a "how to" or other relevant documentation.
+When implemented, the user story becomes a link to a "how to or other relevant documentation.

   "Use case" is a set of scenarios describing a user goal, used to capture functional requirements.
 Use cases inform feature targets for development iterations.
 Use cases are expressed at a specific level of interaction or API layer, but a step in a use case can be another use case.

   "Scenario" is a sequence of steps for a client to carry out a task.
   Exceptions describe alternate paths.

   "Feature" expresses the target of a development iteration targeting use case(s) from the developer perspective.

   "Requirements" are clear and verifiable design constraints.
   Functional requirements are implementation-agnostic specifications on a feature, expressed by the developer as interpreted from a targeted use case, that can be verified to show the API does what it claims.